 6. Quercetin

-Quercetin is a natural flavonoid that stabilizes mast cells in the gut, reducing histamine-triggered inflammation.
+Quercetin is a natural flavonoid that stabilizes mast cells in the gut, supporting a healthy response to histamine-triggered inflammation.

 Uses: